AbadOrangeCat/StudyTimer/README.md

-# StudyTimer - COMPSCI 702<br />
+# StudyTimer<br />
 ## Description
 This is a simple timer Android mobile application that allows users to record their learning time in order to optimise the learning plan's designation and statistics.
 Users will simply record each learning session and store it in the history using this application.
-Simple statistical functions will also be provided by the application to help users better understand their learning status and progress.This app has an simple GUI to reduce user distraction, and we also have a focus mode to help users study more effectively.
+Simple statistical functions will also be provided by the application to help users better understand their learning status and progress.This app has an simple GUI to reduce user distraction, and we also have a focus mode to help users study more effectively
 <br />
 ## Installation
 Minimum support platform: Android API15 4.0.3<br />